 Our Hemet, California, office is ideally situated for projects throughout southern California, Nevada, and Arizona.
 This office also serves as the hub of Applied EarthWorks' Historical Archaeology Program, which oversees projects that require services unique to the management of historical resources.
 It maintains on-site laboratory space for processing and analysis of recovered artifacts.

 Staff in Lompoc and San Luis Obispo offer key consulting services to clients throughout California's Central Coast.
 The Lompoc office also houses permanent laboratory facilities.
 Projects in the Pacific Northwest are run by staff in the Albany, Oregon office.
 Office and laboratory facilities in Pasadena, California, serve as the base of operations for Æ’s paleontology and GIS programs.
+Our new location in San Diego provides a wide range of cultural resource management and historic preservation services for Southern California.

 Our facilities are designed to provide a wide range of cultural and paleontological resource management services.
 The company maintains a complete line of field equipment for survey, excavation, and photo documentation as well as an extensive resource library.
 Integrated computer hardware and software promotes accurate data analysis, high-quality graphics and document preparation, and effective interoffice communication.
 Laboratory facilities furnish space and equipment for technical analyses and are equipped to allow temporary curation of project materials.
 Long-standing associations with universities, museums, and Native American cultural centers permit arrangements for appropriate curation of archaeological and paleontological collections and data.